We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 Cons

-Hide Facets
+Hide Diamond Facets

 One downside of this type of prong is they can cover more of the diamond than claw prongs.